EmmaPesjak/Typewriter/README.md

 accuracy and amount of errors, and wrote it om the page.
 The gross and net WPM were calculated as stated in the project guidance, with the counter and timers, and then rounded with no fraction digits.
 However, if the user were to perform very badly, the net WPM would go below zero.
 This is a logical error since you cannot write fewer than zero words per minute.
-With an `if-statement` net WPM below zero would be written out as 0.
+With an `if-statement` net WPM below zero would be given the value of 0 instead.
 To calculate the accuracy, the error counter was divided by the counter then multiplied by 100, and this was then subtracted from 100.
 It was also rounded with no fraction digits.
 The amount of errors was calculated by the error counter in the `gameInput` function.
 The canvas drawing was added to this function during the grade A implementations.
 For each user input the canvas would